bioinfo-pf-curie/geniac/docs/conda.rst

 An `interactive` shell is a shell that has its input, output and error streams connected to a terminal.
 This is typically the case when you start a shell inside another shell or when starting a shell in a docker container.
 The typical case of a `non-interactive` shell is a shell that is started in order to run a script.
 The option ``-i`` can be used to explicitly turn a shell into an interactive shell.

-In addition to these option there are other switches that can be used to customize the behaviour which startup scripts get run and we will go over them and their effects later.
+In addition to these option there are other switches that can be used to customize the behavior which startup scripts get run and we will go over them and their effects later.

 Configuration files